-The real-time mission-based tactical space title was unveiled nearly a decade ago for the Windows PC.
+Nexus: The Jupiter Incident is a real-time mission-based tactical space game that was unveiled nearly a decade ago for the Windows PC.
 Developed by Hungarian-based Mithis Entertainment, this inclusion in our Homeworld alternatives array takes you to the 22nd century and puts you in the shoes of an ambitious captain called Marcus Cromwell.
 Sitting at the commander’s helm of the legendary spaceship Stiletto, you’ll be sucked into the terrible conflict that’s brewing across the galaxy.
-The gem further features a tactical fleet simulator, an elaborate storyline filled with engaging missions and a reward system for upgrading, repairing and enhancing the ships.
+The game further features a tactical fleet simulator, an elaborate storyline filled with engaging missions and a reward system for upgrading, repairing and enhancing the ships.

-You can also exploit mission briefings which are laid out across an accurate 3D animated star map system.
-The epic campaign contains half a dozen episodes and over 26 enthralling missions as well as 6 different alien species, more than 50 characters and 90 various devices and weapons.
+You can also exploit mission briefings that are laid out across an accurate 3D animated star map system.
+The epic campaign contains half a dozen episodes and over 26 enthralling missions as well as 6 different alien species, more than 50 characters, and 90 various devices and weapons.
 Even the mission types differ and can be found spread across a plethora of options such as fight, sabotage, science, espionage, stealth and rescue.

 The 2 modes infused here namely, campaign and survival proffer 8 missions and endless play, respectively.
 There’s also a deep space mining mode fitted into the mix.
 You can pick this one up from the Apple App Store by parting ways with just under $3.

-As the brains behind the title that’s shining in the spotlight here declares, it gives you a plethora of choices to opt for.
+As the brains behind the game that’s shining in the spotlight here declare, it gives you a plethora of choices to opt for.
 You can put your own strategies into play in order to successfully guide your fleet across the stars or play against up to 8 individuals via the internet or LAN.
-Thirsty for a third iteration in this spectacular series?
-Well, you may have to wait a while before a gem like that materializes, so in the meanwhile why not busy yourself playing the stand-alone expansion called Cataclysm or the direct sequel to this delight?
+Thirsty for the third iteration in this spectacular series?
+Well, you may have to wait a while before a game like that materializes, so in the meanwhile why not busy yourself playing the stand-alone expansion called Cataclysm or the direct sequel to Homeworld?

 Now if you’re already done dabbling with these, go ahead and opt from any of our aforesaid games like Homeworld options.
 They may not be exact replicas however, we’re sure you’ll still appreciate what each one has in store for you.
 So which names got you excited?